JeffersonLab/clas12-mcgen/README.md

 If you want to add your generator to the CLAS12 containers follow this steps:

 1. Create a github repository for your source code, ideally inside https://github.com/JeffersonLab
-2. Make sure to include the README.md describing the generator and its options, and packages requirement
+2. Make sure to include the README.md describing the generator, its options, and the software requirements
 3. Have a working build system (for example a Makefile)
-4. Satisfy the additional requirements below.
+4. Satisfy the additional requirements described below.
-5. Send email to ungaro@jlab.org, baltzell@jlab.org (Mauri or Nathan) with the repository address,
+5. Send email to ungaro@jlab.org, baltzell@jlab.org (Mauri or Nathan) with the repository address.

 ---